akumar393/Masters-projects/Distributed Systems/SimpleDynamo/README.md

 3. All failures are temporary.
 You can assume that a failed node will recover soon.
 It will not be permanently unavailable during a run.
 4. Correctness is more important than performance!
 5. We do not  implement virtual nodes.
 (These are part of the Dynamo protocol) All partitions are static and ﬁxed.
 6. Hinted handoff is not implemented.
 This means that,during a failure,it is OK to replicate on only two nodes (if the third replica would be on a failed node).
-(Again, see the Dynamo paper.)
 7. Linearizability will be checked only on a per-key basis.
 Formally, we implement per-key linearizability.